Abstract

 Methods/Materials

-Research began in January after a previous project was determined inconclusive.
-A two-liter bottle was used as the rocket body.
-Fins and a nose cone were constructed and added for stability and aerodynamics.
 The rocket was launched with 800mL of tap water for the control altitude.
 The density of tap water was .986g/mL.
 Adding 50g, 100g, 200g, and 300g of sugar varied the density of the tap water.
 The resulting densities (g/mL) were 1.056, 1.135, 1.254, and 1.344 respectively.
 The altitude of the rocket was measured using an Astrolabe.

 Results

-After 34 total launches, the rocket#s average altitude with tap water for fuel was 49m; the rocket#s average altitudes with the denser fuel consisting of 50g, 100g, 200g, and 300g of sugar were 48m, 48m, 36m, and 33m respectively.
+After 34 total launches, the rocket's average altitude with tap water for fuel was 49m; the rocket#s average altitudes with the denser fuel consisting of 50g, 100g, 200g, and 300g of sugar were 48m, 48m, 36m, and 33m respectively.

 Conclusions/Discussion